 Besides, the findings have revealed that extension officers were not disseminating agricultural information to smallholder farmers effectively because of financial challenges caused by insufficiency of funds received from the government.
-This finding corresponds with Agwu’ et al. (2018) statement that the performance of agricultural sector in developing countries is still poor due to the existence of high level of poverty that affects daily agricultural activities.
-Maddison (2017) stated that, in order to ensure smallholder farmers’ proper access to and use of agricultural information, investment in agriculture extension officers should be given first priority because farmers mostly believe and rely on the information provided by them.
+This finding corresponds with Agwu et al.’s (2018) statement that performance of the agricultural sector in developing countries is still poor due to the existence of a high level of poverty that affects daily agricultural activities.
+Maddison (2017) recommended that in order to ensure smallholder farmers’ proper access to and use of agricultural information, investment in agriculture extension officers should be given first priority because farmers mostly believe and rely on the information provided by such personnel.

-Theoretically the findings of this paper are supported by innovation diffusion model developed by Rogers (2003).
-As it has been noted that smallholder farmers can only adapt to new agricultural practice once they are exposed to it through agricultural information dissemination.
-This has been reflected in this paper as most of the farmers reported to use several climate change adaptation strategies such conservation farming, use of improved seed varieties that mature early and tolerate to drought.
-According to Innovation diffusion model these group of farmers are called adopters.
-However, it was noted that not all smallholder farmers reported to adapt the introduced innovations; some are laggards as they are reluctant to adapt any introduced technology even if they have access to information. such people can only adapt an innovation after it has spread and become mainstreamed.
+Theoretically, the findings of this article are supported by the Innovation Diffusion Model developed by Rogers (2003).
+As it has been noted, smallholder farmers can only adapt to a new agricultural practice once they are exposed to it through agricultural information dissemination.
+This has been reflected in this article as most of the farmers admitted to have used several climate change adaptation strategies such conservation farming, use of improved seed varieties that mature early and tolerate drought.
+According to the Innovation Diffusion Model, these groups of farmers are called adopters.
+However, it was noted that not all smallholder farmers reported to have adapted the introduced innovations; some are laggards as they are reluctant to adapt any introduced technology even if they have access to information.
+Such people can only adapt an innovation after it has spread and become mainstreamed.

 Study Implications

-It is worth noting that studies to examine access to and use of agricultural information for climate change adaptation have not been conducted in Tanzania.
+It is worth noting that studies to examine access to and use of agricultural information for climate change adaptation have not been sufficiently conducted in Tanzania.
 As such, this study expands the existing knowledge on this subject.
-The findings of this study are expected to inform policy and decision makers on the importance of agricultural information for smallholder farmers adaptation to climate change which is one among the major global challenge in the current era.
-Also, the study’s findings will help the government to improve information dissemination channels in order to make sure that the information are specific, reliable and timely provided for farmers adaptation to climate change.
+The findings of this study are expected to inform policy and decision makers on the importance of agricultural information for smallholder farmers’ adaptation to climate change which is one of the major global challenges in the current era.
+Also, the findings will help the government to improve information dissemination channels in order to make sure that the information is specific, reliable and timely provided for farmers’ adaptation.
 Moreover, the proposed study will influence the achievement of different national and global development goals.
-For instance, at national level the study will facilitate the realization of National Climate Change Strategy (2012), Tanzania Heath National Adaptation Plan 2018-2023, and Five-Year Development Plan (2022 - 2025/26).
-Moreover, at international level the study will facilitate the realization of Sustainable Development Goal number one on elimination of poverty, goal number two on erase hunger as well as goal number thirteen on organizing climate action.
+For instance, at national level, the study will facilitate the realization of the National Climate Change Strategy (2012), Tanzania Heath National Adaptation Plan 2018-2023, and Five-Year Development Plan (2022 - 2025/26).
+Moreover, at international level, the study will facilitate the realization of Sustainable Development Goal number one on elimination of poverty, goal number two on erasing hunger as well as goal number thirteen on organizing climate action.

 Conclusion and Recommendations